Across the Sea (Lost): Plot

-Washed ashore on the island, a pregnant woman named Claudia (Lela Loren) encounters an unnamed woman (Allison Janney); both speak Latin.
-The woman helps Claudia give birth to her son, whom Claudia names Jacob.
-Another boy is born, unexpectedly.
+Washed ashore on the island, a pregnant woman named Claudia (Lela Loren) encounters an unnamed woman (Allison Janney).
+The woman helps Claudia give birth to her son, who Claudia names Jacob.
+Another boy is unexpectedly born.
 The woman kills Claudia and raises the twins as her own, keeping them ignorant of the outside world.
 She teaches them to be distrustful of humanity, which she regards as corrupt and dangerous.

 At age 13, Jacob's brother (the future Man in Black) finds a Senet game.
-Jacob (Kenton Duty) asks about the box and his brother (Ryan Bradford) asks him to keep it secret, but the woman sees through Jacob.
+Jacob (Kenton Duty) asks about the box and his brother (Ryan Bradford) asks him to keep it secret, but the woman (Mother) sees through Jacob.
 She confronts Jacob's brother and claims she left the box for him, telling the young boy that he is "special".
-When the boy persists in asking about their origins, the woman explains that she came from her own mother, who is now dead, adding that the boys will never need to worry about death.
+When the boy persists in asking about their origins, Mother explains that she came from her own mother, who is now dead, adding that the boys will never need to worry about death.

 After following a boar, Jacob and his brother discover other people on the island.
-The woman warns the brothers to avoid the other people; she reluctantly decides to show the brothers a mysterious tunnel filled with light and an underground stream.
-She claims that one of them will eventually be its caretaker, and that she has made them incapable of harming each other.
-The woman explains that the light is highly coveted and warns, "If the light goes out here, it goes out everywhere."
+Mother warns the brothers to avoid the other people; she reluctantly decides to show the brothers a tunnel filled with light and an underground stream.
+She claims that one of them will eventually be the protector, and that she has made them incapable of harming each other.
+Mother explains that the light is highly coveted and warns that "if the light goes out here, it goes out everywhere."

-Soon after, the brothers are playing the game and Jacob is frustrated at his brother's rules.
-Suddenly, a vision of Claudia appears to the young Man in Black.
+A vision of Claudia appears to the young Man in Black.
 She reveals herself as their birth mother, and claims the other people came to the island with her.
-The young Man in Black confronts the woman about Claudia's claims, and attempts to convince Jacob to join the other people with him.
-However, Jacob refuses and stays with the woman.
+The young Man in Black confronts Mother about Claudia's claims, and attempts to convince Jacob to join the other people with him.
+However, Jacob refuses and stays with Mother.